raspberrypilearning/track-designer/en/step_3.md

 --- collapse ---

 ---
-title: I dont have a TiltWorld script.
+title: I don't have a TiltWorld script.
 ---

 With 'Level' selected, add a new script component called `TiltFloor`.